apache/airavata-mft/python-cli/README.md

 mft --help
 ```

-To publish the ditribution to pypi
+To publish the distribution to pypi
 ```
  poetry publish --build
 ```